tmprk/right-click-set-wallpaper-macOS/README.md

 ## Installation

-1. Install the workflow from releases
+1. [Download](https://github.com/tmprk/right-click-set-wallpaper-macOS/releases/download/v1.0/SetWallpaper.workflow.zip) the workflow from releases
+2. Double click the workflow, and it will install automatically
-2. Right-click on any image in finder and navigate to "Quick Actions" -> "SetWallpaper"
+3. Right-click on any image in Finder and navigate to "Quick Actions" -> "SetWallpaper"

 ## Debug